What We Believe

 In 2007, after reading a United Nations report describing the too-often unfair conditions facing children with disabilities in developing countries, Leslie felt a compelling need to act.
 Though she didn’t know what to do, or how to do it, she knew she had to do something about it.
 Seeking to partner with other global organizations focusing on the same needs for these children, Leslie found there were none with the same scope.

 Ten years and a Graduate certificate in Global Health and Human Rights later, she founded Project Lolo with the sole purpose of helping children get access to orthopedic medical care and devices.
 She believes that Project Lolo’s efforts will raise the awareness of children living with differing orthopedic abilities by zealously advocating that their voices be heard.

 She spent the entire summer in the hospital while undergoing multiple surgeries and seemingly-endless hours of physical therapy.
-Through her self-proclaimed tenacity and the tremendous strength of her parents, her brother, her extended family and friends, Leslie adopted the mind-set that nothing would stop her from missing the first day of 2nd grade.
+Through her self-proclaimed tenacity and the tremendous strength of her parents, her brother, her extended family and friends, Leslie adopted the mindset that nothing would stop her from missing the first day of second grade.

 And three months after her accident, she was back in school with her friends and back into everything she loved to do, like tap-dancing and playing with her brother and friends.

 Though never defined by her own trauma, Leslie gratefully acknowledges how it has shaped her into who she is today.
 She knows that life has granted her endless experiences that would never have happened, otherwise.
 It’s for this reason that Leslie humbly shares the gifts she’s received by founding Project Lolo.